What Is an SSL Certificate? Everything You Need to Know

 What Is an SSL certificate?

-• Requirement Some web applications, certain content management systems, and other services that can be installed on a site require the use of SSL certificates to function properly.
-This is especially true if e-commerce installations have been deployed.
+• Requirement.
+Some web applications, certain content management systems, and other services that can be installed on a site require the use of SSL certificates to function properly.
+This is especially true for e-commerce platforms.

 Another distinctive feature of individual certificates is their level of validity, the three different options are the following: